sidhant/ESP8266SmartthingsRFSwitch/README.md

 ### Usage

 1. `WebsocketRC.ino` is flashed onto ESP8266.
 I am using [this] NodeMCU v1.0.
 2. `esp8266_rcSwitch.groovy` is the custom device handler on Smartthings.
+Once installed, add a new device from dev web UI and select `ESP8266 - RCSwitch` as the device handler type.
+Complete setup of device on your phone.
 3. `http://<esp_ip_address>/learn` to sniff RF codes
 4. `http://<esp_ip_address>/switch?code=<code>` to manually send a RF code